The Asunta Case: Release

 The Asunta Case was released on Netflix on 26 April 2024.

 Reception

+Critical response
-Raquel Hernández Luján of HobbyConsolas rated The Asunta Case with 80 points ('very good'), highlighting the chilling performance delivered by Candela Peña as the best thing about the series.

-Álvaro De Luna of Esquire cited the cast performances as the truly remarkable thing about the series, including Peña, Ulloa, Gutiérrez and Borrachero's.

-Álvaro Onieva of Fotogramas rated the series 7 out of 10 points, deeming it to be "well-produced, directed and acted fiction, [as well as] formally sober and well-paced", but also wondering if the true crime "justifies its existence" bringing something to the table other than a commercial justification.
+Raquel Hernández Luján of HobbyConsolas rated The Asunta Case with 80 points ('very good'), highlighting the chilling performance delivered by Candela Peña as the best thing about the series. Álvaro De Luna of Esquire cited the cast performances as the truly remarkable thing about the series, including Peña, Ulloa, Gutiérrez and Borrachero's. Álvaro Onieva of Fotogramas rated the series 7 out of 10 points, deeming it to be "well-produced, directed and acted fiction, [as well as] formally sober and well-paced", but also wondering if the true crime "justifies its existence" bringing something to the table other than a commercial justification.